workingj/LEARN/Git&GitHub.md

 - `git diff [sourcebranch] [targetbranch]` Preview changes, before merging
 - `git merge [branch]` merge the speciﬁed branch’s history into the current one This is usually done in pull requests

-- `git log` show all commits in the current branch’s history
-- `git log --oneline` show all commits less verbose

 ## STAGING, COMMITING and SNAPSHOTS

 Working with snapshots and the Git staging area